Earth For Life Initiative

 49 million acres of marine protected areas in Colombia Area target

-Bhutan: $43 million program (2018), $75 million to be mobilized by the Bhutan government over a 14-year period to support this new program Funding target
+USD 75 million to be mobilized by the Bhutan government over a 14-year period to support this new program Funding target

-Peru: $140 million was secured Funding target
+Peru: USD 140 million was secured Funding target